 - Outputs: This is what you “get out of it.”
-For instance, the output of a delivery company is the total # of stops delivered.
+For instance, the output of field salespeople, delivery teams, or companies is the total # of stops delivered.
 It can also be the quality of service.
 We will go into this in more detail later.

-- Measurable unit: Much like you measure distance in meters and weight in KGs or Lbs, efficiency allows businesses, like yours, to measure yourself.
+- Measurable unit: Much like you measure distance in meters and weight in KGs or Lbs, efficiency allows businesses, like yours, to measure themselves.
 Later on, in this article, we will look at how you can measure effectiveness for yourself.

 In our context, we are talking about answering questions such as “How can I best plan my route?”, “How can I map out routes with many stops?”
 “How can I most quickly map out these routes?”
 “How can I most quickly complete all stops on these routes?”
 “What can I learn about Route Optimization?”
 “Should I be using a free service like Google Maps?
 Or should I be paying for a service?”
 There are many ways to look at this.
 And the choice of the right option, feature, and criteria to choose is tricky for anyone to discover.
 These are the many questions (and more), we will seek to address in this article.

 2 – Why Efficiency Matters?
 (Hint: Your Business Survival Depends on It)

 Why Does it Matter?

 There are many important reasons to focus on efficiency:

-- To keep costs down: lower fuel costs, lower time for each job, reduce labor costs;
+- To keep costs down: lower fuel costs, lower time for each job, makes delivery teams efficient, reduce labor costs;

 - Increase clients’ satisfaction: Faster delivery or shipping, more consistency;

 - Improve repeat customers: When satisfaction is up, so is repeat business;

 - Word of mouth from positive reviews: When customers are satisfied, they spread the word.
-In the era of internet, word of mouth is far from dead; it’s still the #1 source of trust;
+In the era of the internet, word of mouth is far from dead; it’s still the #1 source of trust;

 - Do more: When you become faster, you can free up labor time to make even more improvements;